 It is not known for sure why the Anasazi’s abandoned Chaco Canyon but the widely held belief is that natural climatic changes were the cause.
 A drought plagued the region from 1130 to 1180.
 Another possible reason is the area essentially became deforested which meant the residents had to walk many miles to obtain firewood in the mountains.
 There are also many signs the soil became over-cultivated.
 Continuous irrigation over the centuries without any form of soil enrichment caused the land to choke with alkali.
 By the 1200s these great stone pueblos lay deserted.

 The Anasazi’s didn’t disappear like some cultures, they instead moved from Chaco further into New Mexico, west to Arizona and north into Colorado.
 All 20 of the Pueblos in New Mexico today have Native Americans that are descended from the Anasazi.
 The Hopi Native Americans also have ancestors from Chaco.
-The Navajo Indians in New Mexico and Arizona have ceremonies, place names, and stories that reflect they are descended from the Anasazi at Chaco as well.
+The Navajo Indians in New Mexico and Arizona have ceremonies, place names, and stories that reflect that the some Anasazi from Chaco must have assimilated into their culture as well.

 The Pueblo people, the Hopis, and the Navajo’s do not consider Chaco Canyon “abandoned.”
 They believe instead that the spirits of their ancestors still inhabit Chaco.
 For years they fought to convince the National Park Service to stop excavating and preserving Chaco Canyon.
 They feel Chaco being the home of their ancestors is sacred ground.
 Their stance is that “Chaco’s houses, rocks, trees, and spirits should be allowed to go back to the earth.”
 In the past the Park Service’s attempts at preservation stopped this natural sacred process.